jfjohnson/terraform-module-template/.github/CONTRIBUTING.md

 ## Contributing Overview

 Contributions to our repos are welcomed by any user interested in the improvement of a particular piece of code or functionality.
-As a starting point, users should find Users are encouraged to contribute in the forms of:
+As a starting point, interested users should find existing issues to work on.
+Users are encouraged to contribute in the forms of:
  1. Reporting a Bug or Feature
  2. Contributing code via Pull Request